 In situations where there is a crash involving two or more vehicles, the negligence of one of the drivers may be sufficient to establish fault in a wrongful death suit.
 For example, a distracted driver who had been texting prior to the crash may be held liable for the death of the decedent.
-Other common scenarios involve drunk drivers or speeding motorists.
+Other common scenarios involve drunk drivers, motorcyclists, speeding motorists, or bicyclists.
 If it can be established that the negligence of these parties caused the death of the decedent, a wrongful death claim may be pursued.

 A wrongful death cause of action may also exist for single-vehicle car accidents.
 Common scenarios involve a car that is equipped with defective parts.
 For instance, if a vehicle’s brakes fail to work, a driver may end up in a fatal car accident.
 If this is the case, it is possible that the manufacturer of the vehicle or the defective car part may be liable for the death.